Waiting for Bus 6

 Alex

-I think that the nerds, I mean people who tell those jokes find them funny more than demeaning to others.
+I think that the nerds, (correcting his language) I mean people who tell those jokes, find them funny more than demeaning to others.

 Blake

 Nope.
-They are just intellectual traps disguised as jokes, designed to insult people for not knowing some obscure reference.
-But, I ruin it for them because I study the jokes so I know what they mean and I can give a fake laugh and tell them why it isn't very funny.
+They're just intellectual traps disguised as jokes, designed to insult people for not knowing some obscure reference.
+But, I ruin it for them because I study the jokes so I know what they mean and I can give a fake laugh (bellows a fake Ha Ha Ha) and tell them why it isn't very funny.

 Alex